TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-cantdeletevnet-diagnostics.md

 productPesIds="15526"
 cloudEnvironments="public"
 />

-# We ran diagnostics on your virtual network and found an issue.
+# We ran diagnostics on your virtual network and found an issue
 <!--issueDescription-->
 Microsoft Azure has identified that the following resource(s) are allocated to [Vnet](data-blade:Microsoft_Azure_Network.VirtualNetworkBlade): <!--$VnetAllocations-->[VnetAllocations]<!--/$VnetAllocations-->